Scroll Top

 6-lead

-6-lead ECG’s are a simplified version of the 12-lead ECG and use six electrodes to record the heart’s electrical activity from six different leads.
-The six leads include three limb leads and three precordial leads.
-While a 6-lead ECG is less comprehensive than a 12-lead ECG, they may be useful in certain situations.
-For example, in situations such as monitoring patients with pacemakers or assessing cardiac function during exercise.
+6-lead ECG’s use six electrodes to record the heart’s electrical activity from six different leads (3 limb leads and 3 precordial leads).
+While a 6-lead ECG is less comprehensive than a 12-lead ECG, they may be useful in certain situations such as monitoring patients with pacemakers

 Our Recommendation: